 To create the filter, follow these steps:

 Open Yahoo!
-Mail and click on the Gearwheel and select Settings in the upper right hand corner.
+Mail and click on the gear icon.
+Select Settings in the upper right hand corner.

 On the Filters page, click Add.